Advertisement

 If you’re an EU citizen, you can simply move to Spain without the need for a visa.
 However, you will need to register your residency here within the first three months.
 One of the easiest ways of declaring the income you earn from your remote job is to register as self-employed or autónomo.

-Ideally, your company would stop paying you a salary with the tax already deducted and you would simply invoice your company every month for your wage.
+Ideally, your company would stop paying you a salary with the tax already deducted and you would simply invoice your company every month for your wage - essentially becoming a freelancer.
 You would then be responsible for declaring and paying your own taxes.

 As an autónomo, you will declare and pay your taxes every three months.
 You will then also have to submit an annual tax declaration in June each year.